 If you make dance music, then you're probably familiar with sidechaining – using the signal from one source as the input for an effect on another.
 The most classic example is the use of a kick drum to "duck" other sounds like a pad or bassline.
 While this is easy enough to accomplish in Live, there's even more that you can do with sidechaining – for example, using the sidechain option on Auto Filter to provide some rhythmic movement to a sound.
-In a new tutorial video, Ableton Certified Trainer Keith Mills demonstrates to do this:
+In a new tutorial video, Ableton Certified Trainer Keith Mills demonstrates how to do this:

-For more, be sure to follow the Quantize Courses YouTube Channel.
+Be sure to follow the Quantize Courses YouTube Channel.